croque-scp/scp/articles/scp-3211/README.md

 and injected into the reader's mind to cover up what it actually was.
 The narrative is that the reader read about SCP-3211 and learned what it actually is, but after six minutes, SCP-3211 destroyed that information as an act of self-defence and replaced it with a lie.
+That there are multiple original version of the document, randomly picked for each reader, is intended to further this illusion by effecting confusion and disagreements between readers discussing what they've read &mdash; exactly as the article described.

 To the best of my knowledge, this is the only article across the international SCP community that combines memory falsification, lying, and gaslighting in